 Our approach to risk management

-All business activity has inherent risk.
-Our approach to risk management is to proactively manage risk to ensure continued growth of our business and to protect our people, assets and reputation.
-We see a well-functioning risk management process as key to maintaining and building Pandora’s position as the world’s largest jewellery brand.
+Pandora’s approach to risk management is to proactively manage risk to ensure continued growth of our business and to protect our people, assets and reputation.
+All business activities have inherent risks, and we see a well-functioning risk management process as key to maintaining and building Pandora’s position as the world’s largest jewellery brand.

 This means that we: